sprim0/simple-calculator/README.md

 # simple-calculator
 Project Description

 Simple calculator using javascript, css, and html.
+Users can perform mathematical equations and the correct answer will populate.